theoport/verifyme-chrome-extension/README.md

 5. Click **Load unpacked**
 6. Navigate to the file you unzipped (the directory) und select it
 7. The chrome plugin will show up in your toolbar

+### Pleaser remember this is a demo version and not meant for production